Visual content is big news for getting your business seen, shared, and selling, which is why we love pinning on Pinterest for business.

 You could also group ideas and concepts on boards to inspire others and encourage social interaction.
 For example, pin your inspirations, your work in progress, mood boards, themed collections, sales items.

-If you are new to pinning, start with one or two boards and work up from there (overwhelm is never conducive to productivity!)
+If you are new to pinning on Pinterest, start with one or two boards and work up from there (overwhelm is never conducive to productivity!)

 Share and Curate

 One of the wonderful things about Pinterest is that you don’t need to be creating new pins and content all the time for the platform to be effective and find you some new followers, traffic, and customers.

 By pinning great content from others onto your boards, you become a content curator; essentially, creating collections of useful stuff that your audience will find useful.